JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2020-11-04-library-modularization.md

 While this limitation is fundamental to Kotlin (and Java), there are a few ways to mitigate this:

-1. move all internal APIs to and "internal package"
+1. move all internal APIs to an "internal package"
 2. obfuscate all non-public classes in the SDK using R8/proguard
 3. create a single module SDK